MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 A card can also reflect dynamic content that refreshes based on a user action or other event.
 For example, users can see new tasks assigned to them when they open the Dashboard.
 As the users mark the tasks as **complete**, the card updates to reflect their new number of tasks.

-**In this example, view the experience for a card that enables a daily health check for on-site workers:**
+**In this example, view the experience for a Dashboard card that enables a daily health check for on-site workers:**

 ![Animated GIF displaying how to interact with the Dashboard.](../media/connections/new-vc-dashboard-interaction.gif)